mfhepp/test_mime_types/README.md

 The actual Github Pages version is at [https://mfhepp.github.io/test_mime_types/](https://mfhepp.github.io/test_mime_types/).

-**Note:** The actual payload of the examples is just quickly compiled from trivial examples in the respective specif
+**Note:** The actual payload of the examples is just quickly compiled from trivial examples in the respective specifications or other resources.
+They might not validate and have no meaningful content.

 ## Files List